Kashier-payments/kashier-prestashop-1.6/README.md

 - Make sure you are on live mode.

-- Navigate to Integrate now section > customizable forms api keys
+- Navigate to Integrate now section > Payment API keys

 - Generate a new api key with your prefered name that describes your integration channel, there is 1 default api key you could use that is created when signing up.